leoslamas/book-green-threads-explained/supporting-windows.md

 }
 ```

-As you see, our code gets just a little bit longer. it's not difficult once you've figured out what to store where, but it does add a lot of code.
+As you see, our code gets just a little bit longer.
+It's not difficult once you've figured out what to store where, but it does add a lot of code.

 {% hint style="warning" %}
-Our inline assembly won't let us `mov`from one memory offset to another memory offset so we need to go via a register.
-I chose the`rax`register \(the default register for the return value\) but could have chosen any general purpose register for this.
+Our inline assembly won't let us `mov` from one memory offset to another memory offset so we need to go via a register.
+I chose the`rax` register \(the default register for the return value\) but could have chosen any general purpose register for this.
 {% endhint %}

 ### Conclusion